 - ¼ teaspoon baking soda

-- For the muffins, preheat oven to 350F and line 12 muffin wells with paper liners.
+- Preheat the oven to 375F; line a muffin tray with 8 paper liners.

-- Pour the batter into the prepared muffin tray, sprinkle the streusel mixture on top, and bake until a toothpick inserted into the center of a muffin comes out with just a couple crumbs, about 22 to 26 minutes.
-Cool for 10 minutes in the tray, and then remove to a wire rack to finish cooling before topping with the glaze.
+- Spoon the batter into the lined muffin tray, and sprinkle the crumble topping on top.
+Bake until a toothpick inserted inside comes out clean or with just a couple crumbs, about 22 minutes.

 Glaze the Muffins: